Anatomizing deformation mechanisms in nanocrystalline Pd$_{90}$Au$_{10}$: Results and discussion

 {To analyze the microstrain and grain size evolution, we make use of the single line method, introduced by de Keijser et al. \cite{Keijser1982}, which allows to extract separate values of grain size and microstrain for each \{hkl\}-reflection.
 The widely used Williamson-Hall approach led to poorly conditioned results, certainly due to the elastic anisotropy of PdAu but also related to the fact that the diffracted intensity has been recorded in transmission geometry, implying a slight variation of the {orientation of the} scattering vector with the diffraction angle which renders the Williamson-Hall approach intractable; further technical details can be found in \cite{Lohmiller2014}.
 Using the single line method, deconvolution of size and microstrain contributions results in the following equations for the volume averaged grain size $\Dvol$ and the microstrain $e$

-where $\beta_L$ and $\beta_G$ are the Lorentzian and Gaussian broadening shares as given in \cite{Keijser1982}.
+where $\beta_\mathrm{L}$ and $\beta_\mathrm{G}$ are the Lorentzian and Gaussian broadening shares as given in \cite{Keijser1982}.
 Analysis of the diffraction data related to the in-situ deformation of the investigated Pd$_{90}$Au$_{10}$-SCS delivers microstrain and volume averaged grain size values for the five measured diffraction orders.
 We compute the arithmetic mean of the individual \{hkl\}-dependent values to obtain the microstrain and $\Dvol$ values displayed in Fig. \ref{fig:RMSMicrostrainPolar} and \ref{fig:GrainSizeEvolutionPolar}, respectively.
-For convenience, we have converted $e$ to the commonly used root mean square microstrain $e_\mathrm{rms}=(2/\pi)^{1/2}e$.}
+For convenience, we have converted $e$ to the commonly used root mean square microstrain $e_\mathrm{rms}=(2/\pi)^{1/2}\,e$.}

-Initially, the microstrain is roughly \unit[0.4]{\%} along all polar angles.
-With increasing deformation, the microstrain steeply rises up to \unit[0.8]{\%} along the load direction and \unit[0.65]{\%} in the lateral tensile direction at $\varepsilon_\mathrm{a}=\unit[10.6]{\%}$.
-Further deformation does not yield a significant gain of microstrain.
-This becomes even more apparent in Fig. \ref{fig:GrainSizeEvolution}, where the evolutions of $e_\mathrm{rms}$ along the vertical compressive (dotted) and lateral tensile (dashed) direction are presented as a function of the applied strain.
-Interestingly, the elliptic shape of the microstrain polar plot corresponds well with the overall shape of the lattice strain development shown in Fig. \ref{fig:LStrainPolar}.
-The obvious connection between lattice strain $\varepsilon_{hkl}$ and microstrain $e_\mathrm{rms}$ corroborates the notion that microstrain in NC metals is essentially a measure of long range displacement fields originating from compatibility constraints.
+{In the undeformed state, the microstrain amounts to roughly \unit[0.4]{\%} along all polar angles (Fig. \ref{fig:RMSMicrostrainPolar}).
+With increasing deformation, the microstrain steeply rises up to \unit[0.8]{\%} along the load direction and \unit[0.65]{\%} in the lateral tensile direction, where the relevant increase occurs at strains below $\varepsilon_\mathrm{a}=\unit[10.6]{\%}$ .} This becomes even more apparent in Fig. \ref{fig:GrainSizeEvolution}, where the evolutions of $e_\mathrm{rms}$ along the vertical compressive (dotted) and lateral tensile (dashed) direction are presented as a function of the applied strain.
+Interestingly, the elliptic shape of the microstrain polar plot corresponds well with the lattice strain development shown in Fig. \ref{fig:LStrainPolar}.
+The obvious connection between lattice strain $\varepsilon_\mathrm{hkl}$ and microstrain $e_\mathrm{rms}$ corroborates the notion that microstrain in NC metals is essentially a measure of long range displacement fields originating from compatibility constraints.
 We cannot discriminate between possible additional microstrain contributions resulting from stress concentrators at triple junctions and bending of lattice planes both caused by the likely presence of GB-mediated deformation modes \cite{Ovidko2007,Bachurin2010}.